polinelottin/polinelottin/README.md

   - 🌈 &nbsp; She/her
   - 🕹 &nbsp; Millenial
-  - 🤔 &nbsp; I like to talk about people real problems, not a fan of any specific tech
   - 🔮 &nbsp; Creative and restless mind, I'm always starting a new hobby, which makes me a generalist person
   - 👩🏻‍🎓 &nbsp; Studied Engineering of Software Projects @ UNISUL and Information Systems @ Federal University of Santa Catarina
   - 👩🏻‍💻 &nbsp; Today I'm working as a frontend developer @ Mercado Libre